 Letter of sanction of the editors.

-Immediate suspension of Editor(s) for a period of two weeks.
+Recommend to the Vice-President (Operations) and Director of Services to immediately suspend the Editor(s) for a period of two weeks.
 Suspended editors:

 May not act in any official capacity for Golden Words.